-Right after that video was shot, I did my first radio interview about the book.
+After that video was shot, I did my first radio interview about the book.
 I’m not even really sure what I said in that interview.
 I sincerely hope it was sensical.
 I guess I’ll have to wait until it airs and listen to it to determine my state of mind.

-We’ve been slightly stressed about it arriving from the US, we’ve been emailing the publisher for tracking numbers, dates, etc., and my assistant, Caitlin has been seriously on it.
-She was not going to let us have a book launch without physical copies of the book.
+Leading up to this week, I had been slightly stressed about it arriving from publisher in the US, and Caitlin (my assistant) and I were getting anxious.
+We had been asking for tracking numbers, dates, etc., trying to figure out if the book was going to be here for our launch.
+Caitlin was not going to let us have a book launch without physical copies of the book.
 I love her tenacity.
-I, on the other hand, had kind of reconciled in my mind that maybe we wouldn’t have the books on hand and I’d have to go ahead with the launch with a print out of the cover.
-Not ideal at all.
+However, I had reconciled in my mind that maybe we wouldn’t have the books on hand and I’d have to go ahead with the launch with a print out of the cover.

-If I had I left that notice on my bench for one more day, my books could have been ‘returned to sender’.
+If I had I left that notice on my bench for one more day, my books could have been ‘returned to sender!’

-Another moment of surprise for me (yesterday) came when my girlfriend came over to see the book and to buy the first copy.
+Another moment of surprise came when my girlfriend came over to see the book and to buy the first copy.
 She asked me to sign the book, and with a shaky hand, I wrote on the inside.
 It was a surreal moment.
 Then as she began to read, she asked for a pen.
 I wasn’t sure what she needed it for so I watched, and to my amazement, she began to underline words in MY book.

 Now I exhale.